Negrini085/PhotoNim/docs/roadmap/camera.md

     <span style="color: blue; font-size: 24px;"> Ray </span>
 </div>

 What we have presented so far is sufficient to perform the conversion from a PFM image to a PNG image.
 However, if we want to render complex user-defined scenarios, it is necessary to implement constructs that allow us to model an observer external to the scenary.
-The first tool we need to develop is a type that allows us to uniquely characterize a ray:
+PhotoNim is a backward ray tracer, meaning that we are tracing rays from the camera to the light sources.
+The first tool we need to develop is indeed a type that allows us to uniquely characterize a ray:

 ```nim
 type Ray* = object